keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 As postmillennialism accommodated to varying degrees the evolving concepts from European scholarship and new insights from the infant fields of social science, American Protestants held to a small list of irreducible assumptions about the kingdom of God that would guide their applied theology during the era.
 The means of the kingdom was no longer solely confined for most to the realm of spiritual outpouring and revival, and the nature of the kingdom increasingly mirrored the American society that was emerging around them.

-Advocating for social and technological advance as agents of the kingdom were not new to the Gilded Age.Lyman Beecher, A Plea for the West, 9-10 if often cited as an early example of one who promotes the social and technological advances of the United States as unique in God's plan for world evangelization and the final realization of the kingdom of God.
+Advocating for social and technological advance as agents of the kingdom were not new to the Gilded Age. ^[Lyman Beecher, A Plea for the West, 9-10 if often cited as an early example of one who promotes the social and technological advances of the United States as unique in God's plan for world evangelization and the final realization of the kingdom of God.
 Beecher writes,But if it is by the march of revolution and civil liberty, that the way of the Lord is to be prepared, where shall the central energy be found, and from what nation shall the renovating power go forth?
 What nation is blessed with such experimental knowledge of free institutions, with such facilities and resources of communication, obstructed by so few obstacles, as our own?"]
 By the the 1870s, though, calls to celebrate human progress, social institutions, and technological advance as true agents of the millennium were commonplace.^[

 Quandt, Religion and Social Thought, 392, notes that the most significant of these shifts was the convergence of millennial expectations with the celebration of civil institutions and technological developments and true agents in establishing the kingdom.]